milanbatalo/pivnica/README.md

 Goals

-Planning to modify frontend part of application, provide buy a beer.
+Planning to modify frontend part of application, provide log in mechanism for users and make shopping cart to buy a beer.